 An ombudsman is an independent authority that investigates complaints by consumers and citizens.
 This could take the form of empowering existing ombudsmen or creating a new ombudsman specifically for AI systems and their deployment, ensuring impartiality and fairness.

-Ex post
+- Ex ante or ex post?

+- Expost

+- Existing examples

-- Housing Ombudsman - Pension Ombudsman
+- Housing Ombudsman

+- Pension Ombudsman